HC Vityaz

 Hockey Club Vityaz Moscow Region (ХК Витязь) were a professional ice hockey club based in Balashikha, Russia.
 They competed as a member of the Bobrov Division in the Kontinental Hockey League (KHL).
 In the first few seasons of the KHL, the team was widely known for playing a tough and physical North American-influenced style of ice hockey.
 As an inaugural member of the KHL and after 17 seasons in the league, Vityaz announced their initial withdrawal for the 2025–26 season due to financial constraints, on 24 June 2025.

+Vityaz's youth academy survived, and is currently playing as Vityaz Podolsk in the Russian Hockey League, Russia's second-tier junior league.

 History

 The club was founded in 1996 in Podolsk.
 In 2000, the team moved to the neighboring city of Chekhov; however, the team kept playing under the name Vityaz Podolsk until 2004, where the renaming was finally done.
 The team initially played its home games at the Ice Palace Vityaz in Podolsk, the same arena HC MVD used until 2006.
 Such a thing was allowed by virtue of the opening in 2004 of a new arena in Chekhov, the Vityaz Ice Hockey Center, that Vityaz began using.
 Initially, this arena had a capacity of 1,370; it was expanded in 2007–08 to 3,300.

 Vityaz played at the top level of Russian hockey for the 2000–01 season; it got relegated to Vysshaya Liga at the end of the season.
 In 2005, Vityaz made to the Vysshaya Liga final losing the championship to HC MVD 4 games to 1 but earned a promotion back to the elite level.

 Rumors of a move back to Podolsk arose in the wake of the inaugural KHL season as even with the expansion of 2007–08, due to Chekhov's capacity being below the KHL league standards.
 The team restarted playing their home games in Podolsk, but remained attached to Chekhov.
 For the 2013–14 KHL season, the team moved back to Podolsk.